Linguistic Watermark Configuration

 When started, the Linguistic Watermark component scans the working directory looking for available linguistic interfaces.
 These interfaces come up in the form of jar files whose manifest contains the following entry:

 LinguisticInterfaceClass: < classpath of the java class implementing the LinguisticInterface interface >

-Much in the same way as Protege plug-ins, the Linguistic Watermark component is aware of the existence of available linguistic interfaces and is thus able to invoke their functionalities.
+The Linguistic Watermark component is aware of the existence of available linguistic interfaces and is thus able to invoke their functionalities.

 By clicking on the different tabs, it is possible to access and edit the configuration settings for the various resources.
 In figure below, the configuration settings for the Dict Interface are showed.

 See User Manual of Linguistic Watermark for more details on LW configuration and of specific configuration parameters for the various resources